Before asking for an AccessNI check

 Regulated activity with children

-This is a position which invariably requires working frequently (once a week or more) or intensively (any period of four days in a row, or overnight) unsupervised with children.
-For example you work in regulated activity if you:
+This is a role where you work unsupervised with children once a week or more or intensively (four days in a row or overnight).
+For example, you work in regulated activity if you:

 - teach, train, instruct, care for or supervise children